-Lung cancer, ovarian cancer, and colorectal cancers are three of the more lethal cancers in Florida.
-These cancers often present in late-stage when they have already spread to other sites of the body - also called metastatic disease.
+Lung, breast, prostate, colorectal and ovarian cancers are among the cancers with highest mortality rates in Florida.
+These cancers may present at late-stage and are often associated with greater risk of spread to other sites of the body - also called metastatic disease.
 Treating metastatic cancer is one of the greatest challenges in oncology.
 Increased support for Florida's Bankhead-Coley and James & Esther King Biomedical Research Programs are needed to move new treatments from Florida laboratories to Florida cancer clinics (Goal 21, 2020-2025 Florida Cancer Plan).
+Cancer mortality by type per 100,000